Jaymay

 Jamie Seerman is an American singer-songwriter from New York.
 She performs under the name Jaymay.

 Early life

 Jaymay was born Jamie Seerman on January 3, 1981, and was raised on Long Island.
 For undergrad, she studied at New College of Florida, Columbia University and Hunter College in New York City, as well as Lorenzo de' Medici in Florence, Italy.
-After graduating from New College in 2003, she moved to NYC, where she began regularly performing at the Sidewalk Cafe’s Open Mic every Monday night.
+After graduating from New College in 2003, she moved to NYC, where she began regularly performing at the SideWalk Cafe's open mic night every Monday night.